william-dandrea-study-software-courses/SI4-ERASMUS-ELTE-ReferYou/README.md

 ```
 **Wait _2 to 3_ minutes**

+### Option 2 :
+You can run the script `reboot.sh`, it will delete all docker containers, rebuild and restart all

 ## How to access to microservices

 The micro-services are managed on the port 8080.
 A gateway-service redirect all